 End of Teaser

-Jim: And I, again, that was so profound last time when we talked about that.
-That was a takeaway that I had.
-You also talked in your book and I think you love to coin new terminology (Laughter), which I really—
+Jim: You also talk in your book and I think you love to coin new terminology (Laughter), which I really—

 Jim: --appreciate as a fellow Californian, but you talk about the wise and foolish builders from Matthew 7 for teen girls.
 What are you talking about with that Scripture?

 Jessie: I think that Scripture is sort of a bedrock for how we keep guys from making or breaking us.
 Jesus talked about that the wise man builds his house on the rock, but the foolish man builds his house on the sand.
 And paraphrasing that and making it applicable for teen girls, the wise girl is the girl who builds her life on the Rock, who turns to God and who makes Him her identity and finds her worth in Him.
 And so, when the storm comes, when she is in a relationship for five years and her boyfriend breaks up with her in a text message, her house isn't gonna come crashing down like the foolish girl who surrounds herself, who wraps her identity up in that relationship.